Camera Obscura and World of Illusions is perhaps Edinburgh’s oldest visitor attraction, entertaining visitors since 1853.

 This includes the 15 minutes for the Camera Obscura show.

-If you are visiting the attraction with kids aged 5 to 12 years, you may need half an hour more since they tend to spend more time per exhibit at this fun attraction.
+If you visit the attraction with kids aged 5 to 12 years, you may need half an hour more since they tend to spend more time per exhibit at this fun attraction.

 Visiting Camera Obscura with kids